 One thing that can help you hit the E chord is by working on your reach and flexibility in your fingers.
 You can achieve this by including finger exercises in your daily warm up.
 This will not only increase your finger reach, but allow you to play longer and faster!

-When playing the E chord, start with your first finger on the G string, first fret.
-Then your second finger on the A string, second fret.
+When playing the E chord, start with your first finger on the G string on the first fret.
+Then place your second finger on the A string on the second fret.
 Your third finger will cross over the strings to hit the C string on the fourth fret.
 This is not only one way to play the E chord, but it is also the easiest.

-You now know how to play the major ukulele chords.
-Next, we are going to learn how to play the minor chords.
-These bad boys create softer sounds, where as the major chords sound strong and happy.
+You already know how to play a few easy minor ukulele chords, but there are a few more important minor chords for you to learn!
+In general, minor chords create softer sounds, whereas major chords sound strong and happy.
 Don't dismiss the minor chords though.
 They can add a moody sound to your tunes.
-The first four minor chords are Am, Bm, Cm, and Dm.
+Let’s look at Bm, Em, Gm,

 The Gm chord is played with your first finger on the A string, first fret.
-Your second finger on the C string, second fret, and the third finger on the E string, third fret.
+Your second finger will be on the C string on the second fret, and the third finger on the E string on the third fret.

 How do I play the 7th chords?

 The 7th chords add a groovy vibe to your music.
 They are very common in blues and jazz songs and are indicated by the number 7 after the letter name.
-You can add a little soul to your tunes with these seven 7th chords, that's almost a tongue twister!
+You can add a little soul to your tunes with these 7th chords!
 The 7th chords are relatively easy to learn.
 You’ve already had a brief intro to 7 chords when you learned A7 and C7 in the beginning of the article!

-A7?
-This one is easy!
-Just use your first finger on the first fret of the C string.
-The B7 chord is a little more complicated.
+The B7 chord is a little more complicated than A7 or C7.
 Use a barre chord on the G, E, and A strings on the second fret.
 Then add your middle finger on the C string, third fret.

-C7 is another piece of cake!
-Place your first finger on the first fret of the A string.
 D7 is somewhat similar to B7.
-You'll use another barre chord on the G, C, an E strings on the second fret.
-Then add your middle finger down on the A string, third fret and you've got it!
+You'll use another barre chord on the G, C, and E strings on the second fret with the first finger.
+Then add your middle finger down on the A string on the third fret and you've got it!

 Last but not least, G7!
-Place your first finger on the E string, first fret.
-Your second finger will reach over the string to the C string.
+Place your first finger on the E string on the first fret.
+Your second finger will reach over the E and A strings to the C string.
 Place your second finger on the second fret.
-Also, your third finger will be on the second fret as well, but A string.
+Also, your third finger will be on the second fret as well but on the A string.

 Tips for Beginners

-- Invest in a quality ukulele.
+- Invest in a top quality ukulele.
 Cheap ones will be difficult to keep in tune and won't hold up with regular wear and tear.

 - Always make sure your instrument is in tune.
 It will be impossible to sound amazing if you're off key.